๐Ÿ”’

 Recommend your final solution

-Justify your chosen solution using your PESTLE, SWOT, and CBA findings.
-Reference business theory and the organisation's needs.
+Justify using PESTLE, SWOT, CBA findings, business theory, and the organisation's values.

 6